 The course measures a modest 6,252 yards from the back tees, with a par of 72.
 It is by no means long, but rest assured, Perranporth will challenge the very best golfers because every shot in the book will be required.
 If you suffer from a lack of balance, take your stabilisers; you will be presented with many varied sloping lies.
-A quick word about the greens – they are excellent, hard, undulating and fast.
-Many are sited on raised plateaux, calling for skilful approach shots.
+A quick word about the greens – they are firm, undulating and invariably sited on raised plateaux, calling for skilful approach shots.

 Perranporth is a natural and honest golf course that you need to get to know to love.
 Play it more than once.
 It is probably the most underrated links course in the South West of England and should be taken alongside St Enodoc, Trevose and West Cornwall.
 The stunning views are worthy of the excellent value green fee alone.
 The welcome is warm and friendly too.
 What more can any serious golfer wish for?

 Wild!
 This course is alive…it’s unapologetically silly in places but perhaps a throwback to what golf was like once upon a time.
 In some places Perranporth has land like no other course in the country, and if you approach it with fun in mind you’ll have a great day out.
 Astounding views and worthy of its position in the top 100.

 Amazing course with beautiful views over Perranporth a real challenge.
 The staff are brilliant and so welcoming .
 We played when they were working on the greens but this didn't spoil if and even got it for half price.
 We will be back